Christian Denominations in our Hall of Blind Guides

 Abuse occurs in every Christian denomination.
 Baptists, Presbyterian, Independent, Lutheran, Reformed….all of them.
 Churches in some denominations, such as Baptist, are self-governing.
 Others, such as Presbyterian or Lutheran or Methodist (as just a few examples) have accountability of varying degrees to some governing body such as a Presbytery or Synod.
 We receive reports of abuse victims receiving injustice at the hands of their local church in all sorts of denominations.
 Therefore, we cannot wholly endorse a particular denomination as a whole as being a safe place for abuse victims.

-The Lutheran Church Missouri Synod has published material to help victims: LCMS Response to Abuse.
+The Lutheran Hour Ministries has produced a booklet that accurately reflects the position of the Lutheran Church Missouri Synod : Has God Abandoned Me?
+For Women Facing Domestic Violence.
 The Presbyterian Church in America (PCA) has published a position paper which states that physical abuse is grounds for divorce, but we also receive numerous reports of PCA churches dealing out injustice to victims and not following that position paper.
 The Christian Reformed Church (CRC), similarly, cannot be endorsed as “safe” for victims as a denomination, as we have received reports of grave injustices up to the synod level; but it is devoting some resources to educating its members about abuse.

 The key then is to find a local church where the pastor and leaders understand abuse and are resolved to protect victims and expose abusers.
 We cannot label any denomination as guaranteed “safe.”
 There is often a big gap between rhetoric and reality.